The Sleeping Prince (fairy tale): Analysis

+Tale type

 Richard MacGillivray Dawkins described that the "essence" of the tale type involves the heroine being destined to marry "a dead man", which is not dead at all.
 The prince, in fact, is under a magical sleep in a room in a castle somewhere.
 The heroine finds him and stays by his side on a long vigil.
 The heroine hires a maid or slave to help her in the long vigil, but she replaces the heroine and takes credit for awakening the prince.
 At the end of the tale, the prince, now back to life, is asked by a broken heroine to bring her ("almost always") three objects: a knife, a rope to hang herself with and a stone of patience.

+Motifs

+The tale type may start with one of two opening episodes: a bird announces to the heroine she will marry a dead man, and she decides to look for him; or the heroine is with her family on a field or in the forest, goes astray and ends up in the dead prince's tomb, where she begins her long vigil over his body.

+In some variants, the stone of patience explodes after the heroine tells her woes.

 Variants

+Distribution

 Greek scholars Anna Angelopoulou and Aigle Broskou locate variants of type AaTh 425G in Greece, Turkey, Southern Italy, Sicily, Spain, North Africa (among the Berbers) and even in Poland.

-Israeli professor Dov Noy (de) reported that the tale type 894 was "very popular in Oriental literature", with variants found in India, Iran, Egypt and regionally in Europe (southern and eastern).
+Israeli professor Dov Noy reported that the tale type 894 was "very popular in Oriental literature", with variants found in India, Iran, Egypt and regionally in Europe (southern and eastern).

 As for type 437, Richard Dorson stated that it appears "sporadically in Europe", but it is "better known in India".
 Indian scholar A. K. Ramanujan states that the tale type is known in Europe as "The Needle Prince".
+In this regard, according to Enzyklopädie des Märchens, type 437 is reported in Europe (South, Southeastern, Eastern and Northeast), in the Caucasus, Middle East, North Africa, Central Asia and India.